 Nite Owl II: ...Is there any other kind?

-- The earliest version of He-Man depicted in the mini-comics that came with the figures explained that his superhuman power came from his enchanted chest armor.
+- The earliest version of Masters of the Universe depicted in the mini-comics that came with the figures explained that his superhuman power came from his enchanted chest armor.

 - The Power of Greyskull came from his man-brassiere???

 - Witchblade.
 Though technically it's not a suit but a little implant when it sleeps and it transforms the host's own body into a battle form along with itself, recreating "armor" anew.
 What happens to the real clothes in the process varies.

 - Tech Jacket (who appears occasionally in the Invincible comics) has a semi-sentient alien power suit bequeathed to him by a dying alien.
 The suit folds into Hammerspace and as he is human, and not Geldarian, his suit boosts his abilities to a far greater degree, giving him powers greater than the normal Flying Brick.
 Shame only 1 trade paperback was ever produced.